matheusarb/expensesForm/README.md

 ## Expenses Form

-A dynamic Expense Form which allows the user to add and delete items rendered in a chart.
+A dynamic Expenses Form which allows the user to add and delete items rendered in a chart.

 The purpose is to keep track of monthly expenses and filter it by year, all in a user friendly environment.